 If your landlord clients own property in a student city they may be tempted to allow a group of budding scholars to rent it out.
 It can be a good idea, the flow of tenants is consistent and unaffected by most of the economic shakes that can negatively impact the fully developed renter.

 So what can your clients do to prepare for letting to students?
-Here, Natasha Kelt, a Solicitor with Palmers who specialises in residential landlord matters, explains what your clients need to know:
+Here, Erin Duffy, a Associate Solicitor with Palmers who specialises in residential landlord matters, explains what your clients need to know:

 Expect wear and tear